 Unfortunately for business owners, not all companies will be successful.
 If you or a majority of the founders of a company choose to no longer operate the company, it is important to know how to dissolve it.
 For companies operating as a corporation, it may not be good enough to simply stop doing business.
 It may be necessary to formally dissolve by notifying the state in which the company is currently incorporated.
 Otherwise, it could still accrue business taxes or other fees that will need to be paid.

 There are many questions that may need to be answered, and situations to be thought through before starting a company.
 While you generally won’t think of everything right away, it is important to have a business plan in place that will help you deal with the most important issues and work through any scenarios that you haven’t thought of.
 Contacting a Memphis TN business attorney may help you to formulate a business plan and get your business started.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their added insights into business law.
+Thanks to our friends and contributors from Patterson Bray PLLC for their added insights into business law.